Package 'shapley'

 performance_metric

-character, specifying the performance metric to be used for weighting the SHAP values (mean and 95 "r2" (R Squared).
-For binary classification, other options include "aucpr" (area under the precision-recall curve), "auc" (area under the ROC curve), and "f2" (F2 score).
+Character specifying which performance metric to use as weights.
+The default is "r2", which can be used for both regression and classification.
+For binary classification, other options include: "aucpr" (area under the precision-recall curve), "auc" (area under the ROC curve), and "f2" (F2 score).

 standardize_performance_metric